Veer119238738738273/CS4337_Project-1/devlog.md

 Once this is done I am going to go through each file and comment the code so that it is more clear on what each thing is doing and quickly create a ReadMe File on github.
 Once everything works I think that I should be good to go and end the project.
 End of session

+**#10.23.2025 Time 12:43 PM**
+The goal of the handle_line function is to take a user input line and produce side effects.
+The function should print either the result or an error message.
+It should update the history only when the evaluation succeeds.
+The printed identifier should match the next available index based on the current history length.
+I was able to complete the function I had a few errors but they didnt seem too hard to fix.
+I just aligned id printing with the rule “next id = length + 1 (before adding the new value) and after this change my code was working properly.